ocaml/ocaml.org/data/tutorials/language/1ds_01_arrays.md

 val zeroes : int array = [|0; 0; 0; 0; 0|]
 ```

-It is also possible to use `Array.init` to generate an array by applying a function to each index of the array (starting at 0).
+It is also possible to use `Array.init` to generate an array by applying a function to each index of the array, starting at 0.
 For example, the array containing the 5 first even numbers can be obtained by multiplying the indices by 2, such as:

 ```ocaml
 # let even_numbers = Array.init 5 (fun i -> i * 2);;